 - 3. Tie an elastic string (2) around the stands, making sure the string just touches the side surface of the rear tires on each side of the vehicle and goes around the stands in front of the vehicle. - 4.
 Measure the distance from the string to the rim at the front and rear of the front rim (3).
-The difference between these two measurements should be between 0" and 1/16" toe out.

-NOTE: If you discover improper alignment, see your Polaris dealer for service.
+The difference between these two measurements should be between 0" and 1/16" (0-1.5 mm) toe out. - NOTE: If you discover improper alignment, see your Polaris dealer for service.